 Many other features, such as rubberised flooring for improved foot care, safe animal confinement for training, and flexible stall spaces within a well-ventilated environment.

 Latin name: Rhinoceros unicornis

 What they look like: The greater one-horned rhinoceros has thick grey skin, changing to pink in the folds and of course a distinctive horn on the end of its nose, as well as small bumps on their shoulders and upper legs.

 What they eat: Grasses, fruit, leaves, shrub and tree branches.

 Habitat: The species mainly inhabits grasslands, but has been known to live by swamps and forests.

 Where they live: India and Nepal.

-- There are 2500 left in the wild.
+- There are only around 2,500 greater one-horned rhinos left in the wild.
 The overall population has slowly increased from as few as 200 at the beginning of the 20th century.

-- The captive population in zoos is now stable and viable as an insurance policy in case of extinctions of the wild populations.
+- The populations in zoos is now stable and viable as an insurance policy in case of extinctions of the wild populations.

 - Instead of using their horn to fight, the males use their long, sharp lower teeth.